mongodb/specifications/source/retryable-writes/retryable-writes.rst

 What if the transaction number overflows?
 -----------------------------------------

-Since server sessions may be pooled and session lifetimes are configurable on the server, it is theoretically possible for the transaction number to overflow if it reaches the limits of a signed 64-bit integer.
+Since server sessions are pooled and session lifetimes are configurable on the server, it is theoretically possible for the transaction number to overflow if it reaches the limits of a signed 64-bit integer.
 The spec does not address this scenario.
 Drivers may decide to handle this as they wish.
 For example, they